yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/css-intro/index.md

 - Weight
 - Color

 Using CSS, we can control all of that!
-If you visit [TikTok](https://www.tiktok.com/en/) on a laptop, you'll see a menu on the left-hand side (image below).
+If you visit <a target="blank" href="https://www.tiktok.com/en/">TikTok</a> on a laptop, you'll see a menu on the left-hand side (image below).

 <img src="./assets/tiktok.png" alt="Screen shot of TikTok website with simple menu">